jp-aws-cloud/elb-elastic-load-balancer/README.md

 # Elastic Load Balancing types

 Elastic Load Balancing provides four types of load balancers that can be used with your Auto Scaling group:

 1. Application Load Balancers
 2. Network Load Balancers
 3. Gateway Load Balancers
 4. Classic Load Balancers.

+> There is a key difference in how the load balancer types are configured.
+With `Application Load Balancers`, `Network Load Balancers`, and `Gateway Load Balancers`, instances are registered as targets with a `target group`, and you route traffic to the target group.

+> With `Classic Load Balancers`, instances are registered directly with the load balancer.